-This Florida Box Turtle -- Terrepene carolina bauri, calls Collier County FL gulf shore scrub what's left of home with a poem by Sakutaro Hagiwara:
+This Florida Box Turtle -- Terrepene carolina bauri, calls Collier County gulf shore scrub what's left of home with a poem by Sakutaro Hagiwara:

 There is a heaviness on the hand